ArctosDB/documentation/_documentation/reports.markdown

 * Consider simply asking a DBA to help get what you need; we're happy to help, have the tools to do so efficiently, and can help avoid the many pitfalls of directly interacting with a complex multi-user database.
 * **Do not** ****ever**** under any circumstances run SQL against the production database until it has been tested, sanitized, and optimized in test.
 * All sql must have a limit statement, and this should be thoroughly tested.
 (If test is happy prod probably will be too.)
 * Arctos is generally resource-limited and SQL must be crafted to be efficient; note that valid != efficient.
-If a SQL statment takes more than ~10 seconds to complete, it's probably unacceptably inefficient.
+If a SQL statment takes more than ~10 seconds to complete, it's probably unacceptably inefficient (or unlimited and about to melt the front end).
 * Most report data can be drawn from FLAT; please do so to avoid processing costs when possible, and please consider filing an issue if some 'normal' data isn't available from flat.

 #### Debug